-Alzheimer’s disease is the most common form of dementia – the general terms for memory loss and other cognitive abilities serious enough to interfere with daily life, according to ALZ.org.
-In Alzheimer’s case, it affects the memory, thinking and behavior.
+Alzheimer’s Disease is the most common form of dementia – the general terms for memory loss and other cognitive abilities serious enough to interfere with daily life, according to ALZ.org.
+In Alzheimer’s case, it affects the memory, thinking, and behavior.
 Contrary to popular belief, it’s not a normal part of aging.
 Increasing age is only the greatest known risk factor.
 Why does this happen?
 The brain cells degenerate and die, leading to the symptoms of the disease.

 The most common cause linked to Alzheimer’s is genetics.
 However, another factor came up in the news recently, and it’s a study that shows the correlation between DDT and the ALZ.

 What is DDT?
 It’s the acronym for dichlorodiphenyltrichloroethane.
 This is the first modern synthetic insecticide in the 1940s that was banned in the 1970s.
 However, this suddenly keeps on showing up in studies.
 How could this be when it’s been banned since the 1970s?
 In the U.S., it’s banned.
 But in third-world countries, they’re allowed to use it.
-Then, their produce is imported into the country, and that’s how it gets to penetrate to the brain.
+Then, their produce is imported to the country, and that’s how it gets to penetrate to the brain.

 Exposure to DDT is linked to the development of cancer and ALZ.
-In fact, a study by the University of California, Davis found out that the average exposure to children exceeded benchmark levels for arsenic lead and DDE.
+In fact, in a study by the University of California, Davis found out that the average exposure to children exceeded benchmark levels for arsenic lead and DDE.
 DDE is dichlorodiphenyldichloroethylene.
 This is when DDT loses its hydrogen chloride over time.

-Discover what causes alzheimers disease and see more Body Conditions from Dr. Berg Video Blog.
+Discover what causes Alzheimer's Disease and see more Body Conditions from Dr. Berg Video Blog.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.